 2. Time stands still for Joshua

 “So the sun stood still in the midst of heaven, and did not hasten to go down for about a whole day.
 And there has been no day like that, before it or after it, that the Lord heeded the voice of a man; for the Lord fought for Israel.”
 (Joshua 10:13 – 14).
 This is an oft-presented argument against the rationality of scripture, but once we are aware of the concept of relative time, then it is no longer a problem to explain.
-Amongst the things that Einstein theorised with special relativity (and which was later proven through experimentation) is that time is relative to the speed at which the observer is travelling; there exists also a relationship between time and the force of gravity – clocks that are far from massive bodies run faster, and clocks close to massive bodies run slower (this is know as gravitational time dilation).
-In other words, in order for an event such as this to take place, it would either have required God to “stop” the sun (i.e the earth from spinning), which some have rightly pointed out would be absurd or God could simply have “plucked” a “string” of gravity (the movie Interstellar does a great job of depicting this) to disrupt the gravitational field at that point in “space” and thus caused a gravitational distortion/anomaly that caused a dilation of time from the perspective of the observers.
+Amongst the things that Einstein theorised (and which was later proven through experimentation) is that time is relative to the speed at which the observer is travelling; there exists also a relationship between time and the force of gravity – clocks that are far from massive bodies run faster, and clocks close to massive bodies run slower (this is know as gravitational time dilation).
+In other words, in order for an event such as this to take place, it wouldn’t have required God to “stop” the sun (or the earth from spinning really), which some have rightly pointed out would be absurd.
+God could simply have “plucked” a “string” of gravity (the movie Interstellar does a great job of depicting this) to disrupt the gravitational field at that point in “space” and thus caused a gravitational distortion/anomaly that caused a dilation of time from the perspective of the observers.
 Think of it like a time vortex – it just “sucked” time in for as long as the vortex existed and the moment it had subsided (i.e. the string had stopped vibrating), its effect disappeared.
 This means that while the earth continued its course and perhaps 12 hours of daylight were experienced by those outside of the time vortex, those inside the vortex would have experienced the “daylight time” as perhaps being 24 hours long.
-Yes, the observers inside the time vortex would have experienced a change in gravity and quite frankly the maths is beyond the scope of this post (and possibly beyond me!) but the point is the biblical statement is not ridiculous, unfounded or unscientific, based on what we know today.

 3. The miracles of Christ

-In order to understand the miracles of Christ better, we need to have a grasp of the multiple dimensions that exist “above” the four dimensions of space-time that we inhabit (referring back to the higher dimensions of “the heavens” that I alluded to earlier).
-God is a higher-dimensional being (just how many I do not know, but arguments could be easily be made for anywhere between five to seven dimensions from scripture, but there’s a good possibility that God is not limited to even this, but inhabits as many dimensions as He wills or needs – possibly even an infinite number).
-Because it’s hard for us to comprehend what a higher dimension might be like conceptionally, we need to use a process that I’ll just call “reduction” to gain a better grasp.
+In order to understand the miracles of Christ better, we need to have a grasp of the multiple dimensions that exist “above” the four dimensions of space-time that we inhabit.
+God is a higher-dimensional being (just how many I do not know, but arguments could be easily be made for anywhere between five to seven dimensions from scripture, but there’s a good possibility that God is not limited to even this, but inhabits as many dimensions as He wills or needs – possibly an infinite number).
+Because it’s hard for us to comprehend what a higher dimension might be like conceptionally, we need to use a process of reduction to gain a better grasp.
 In order to do so, we can use an analogy of a world, called “Flatworld”, which is a two, instead of three, dimensional world.
 In other words, think of Flatworld like a piece of paper and the people that live there are two dimensional i.e. they only have width and length, but no height.
-They can also only move in two dimensions i.e. the concept of “flight” is alien to them because it would require them to traverse into a higher (third) dimension that they cannot “access” due to the limited technology that they have which does not allow them to escape their two dimensional world.
+They can also only move in two dimensions i.e. the concept of “flight” is alien to them because it would require them to traverse into a higher (third) dimension that they cannot “access” due to the limited technology that they have.
 Time in Flatworld can be represented by a third dimension as additional sheets of paper – each one representing a moment in time and stacked on top of each other as time progresses.
 Think of it like the flipping pages of the running stick man booklets we all created when we were children (which is how cartoons were made before the advent of digitisation and where the concept of a “motion picture” originated, but I digress).
 Each page represents a moment in time that changes slightly from one moment to the next as the people of Flatworld move through time.
 Now we, as three dimensional beings, can pretend to be the “gods” of Flatworld.
-We can observe Flatworld from “above” and see everything that is going on there because of the “power” of the third and fourth dimension that we inhabit simply because of our state of being.
+We can observe Flatworld from “above” and see everything that is going on there.
 Because we are looking down from “above” we can see into homes in Flatworld, as much as we can see into the hearts of the people of Flatworld because walls and bodies are not a “barrier” to us.
-Similarly, we can pull out individual sheets of paper, representing moments in time, past, present and future for the people of Flatworld, and observe all of these as if they happened at the same time by spreading them out on a table.
-In other words, we can see their future and their past, much like God can observe our future and past – simultaneously.
+Similarly, we can pull out individual sheets of paper, representing moments in time, past, present and future for the people of Flatworld.
+In other words, we can see their future and their past, much like God can observe ours here in our world.

 I’ve depicted these concepts graphically below to help with understanding this concept.
 At top left we have Mr. Flat and his square house with a door at the front (viewed from above).